serivesmejia/DeltaUtils/README.md

 You can see the generated docs [here](https://deltarobotics-9351.github.io/DeltaUtils/ "DeltaUtils Docs").

 ## Install (Credit to DogeCV)
-### This library has only been tested in an SDK version of at least 5.3
+### This library requires an SDK version of at least 5.4
 1. Pull up Android Studio, with the FTC application SDK open
 2. Go to the root `build.gradle`
 3. To the repositories section, add the lines